connectivecpp/presentations/examples/README.md

 ```

 Currently [Doxygen](https://www.doxygen.nl/index.html) is used to extract and generate documentation from the example code.
 In the future, additional tools such as [Sphinx](https://www.sphinx-doc.org/) may be used.
 Sphinx provides a modern look and feel and additional capabilities to tie together tutorials and example code.
 Sphinx uses the [reStructuredText](https://docutils.sourceforge.io/rst.html) markup language.

-The generated documentation for the example code is [here](https://connectivecpp.github.io/presentations/).